 Let $(\hat{\mathbf{B}}, \{\hat{{\mathbf{w}}_i}\}_i) $ denote a global minimizer of \eqref{us}.
 We thus have $\hat{\mathbf{B}} \hat{\mathbf{w}}_i = \mathbf{B}^\ast \mathbf{w}^\ast_i$ for all $i\in [n]$.
 Also, it is not hard to see that $({\mathbf{B}}^\diamond, \mathbf{w}^\diamond) $ is a global minimizer of \eqref{them} if and only if ${\mathbf{B}}^\diamond \mathbf{w}^\diamond = {\mathbf{B}}^\ast (\frac{1}{n}\sum_{i=1}^n \mathbf{w}^\ast_i) $.
 Thus, our formulation finds an exact solution with zero global error, whereas standard federated learning has global error of $ \frac{1}{2n}\sum_{i=1}^n \| \frac{1}{n} \mathbf{B}^\ast\sum_{i'=1}^n (\mathbf{w}^\ast_{i'} - \mathbf{w}^\ast_i)\|_2^2 $, which grows with the heterogeneity of the $\mathbf{w}_i^\ast$.
 Moreover, since solving our formulation provides $n$ matrix equations, we can fully recover the column space of $\mathbf{B}^\ast$ as long as $\mathbf{w}_i^*$'s span $\mathbb{R}^k$.
 In contrast, solving \eqref{them} yields only one matrix equation, so there is no hope to recover the column space of $\mathbf{B}^\ast$ for any $k>1$.

-\section{\texttt{FedRep} Algorithm}
+\section{FedRep Algorithm}

 FedRep solves Problem \eqref{obj} by distributing the computation across clients.
-The server and clients aim to learn the global representation $\phi$ together, while the $i$-th client aims to learn its unique local head denoted by $h_i$ locally (see Figure~\ref{fig:fedrep2}).
+The server and clients aim to learn the parameters of the global representation together, while the $i$-th client aims to learn its unique local head locally (see Figure~\ref{fig:fedrep2}).
 To do so, FedRep alternates between client updates and a server update on each communication round.

 \textbf{Client Update.} On each round, a constant fraction $r\in(0,1]$ of the clients are selected to execute a client update.
-In the client update, client $i$ makes $\tau$ local gradient-based updates to solve for its optimal head given the current global representation $\phi^t$ communicated by the server.
-Namely, for $s = 1,\dots,\tau$, client $i$ updates its head as follows: where $\texttt{GRD}(f, h, \alpha)$ is generic notation for an update of the variable $h$ using a gradient of function $f$ with respect to $h$ and the step size $\alpha$.
-For example, $\texttt{GRD}( f_i(h_i^{t,s} \circ \phi^t), h_i^{t,s},\alpha)$ can be a step of gradient descent, stochastic gradient descent (SGD), SGD with momentum, etc. The key is that client $i$ makes many such local updates, i.e., $\tau$ is large, to find the optimal head based on its local data, given the most recent representation $\phi^t$ received from the server.
+In the client update, client $i$ makes $\tau_h$ local gradient-based updates to solve for its optimal head given the current global representation $\phi^t$ communicated by the server.
+Namely, for $s = 1,\dots,\tau_h$, client $i$ updates its head as follows: where $\texttt{GRD}(f, h, \alpha)$ is generic notation for an update of the variable $h$ using a gradient of function $f$ with respect to $h$ and the step size $\alpha$.
+For example, $\texttt{GRD}( f_i(h_i^{t,s-1},\phi^t), h_i^{t,s-1},\alpha)$ can be a step of gradient descent, stochastic gradient descent (SGD), SGD with momentum, etc. Typically, we will choose $\tau_h$ to be large, since more local epochs for the head means that we come closer to solving the inner minimization in \eqref{obj}, which means that the updates for the representation are more accurate.